Studica-Robotics/GradleRIO/README.md

 View the project build.gradle examples in https://github.com/KadenK/GradleRIO/tree/master/vscode-examples to see how to adapt your project

+Note: C++ raspbian toolchains will need to be installed to VSCode.
+In VSCode, "Run a command in Gradle", and run `installRaspbianToolchain`

 # GradleRIO
 GradleRIO is a powerful Gradle Plugin that allows teams competing in the FIRST robotics competition to produce and build their code.